mozilla/fx-private-relay/docs/translations.md

 ## The Technical Details of Translation

-Relay supports 26 languages (as of September 2023).
+Relay supports over 20 languages.
 This section details the technologies used to deploy those translations.

 > [!WARNING]
 > None of Relay's supported languages use [right-to-left scripts][].